To ensure good eye health and vision, we are very proud to offer the following services:

 Low vision care is extremely useful for patients with glaucoma, it is the 2nd most frequent condition we treat.
 While it is usually true that nothing more can be done for the eye, it is almost never true that nothing more can be done for the patient.request an appointment

 Low vision is described as a vision problem that makes it difficult to perform everyday activities yet it can’t be fixed with glasses, contacts or standard treatments.

 Our low vision practice offers everything available in the way of low vision devices that can help our patients see better and improve their daily lives.
 We use miniature telescopes and microscopes made into eyeglasses, and also strong reading glasses that use prisms so people can use both eyes together when they read.

 Here at Southern Low Vision, we are dedicated to helping those who have vision-related problems due to a stroke or are at high risk.

 A stroke occurs when the blood supply to the brain is cut off or when a blood vessel bursts.

 Visual problems are very common in many stroke survivors.
 Each case is unique though and depends on the severity and location of the stroke.
 Stroke survivors should always have a complete eye exam as soon as possible after a stroke.

 A stroke may lead to a host of issues such as shrinking of the visual field, problems with movement in one or both eyes, and blurred or double vision.

-Eye care is a critical component of a patient’s rehabilitation after a stroke and should be considered a major part of treatment.
+Neuro-optometric eye care and low vision eye care are critical components of a patient’s rehabilitation after a stroke and should be considered a major part of treatment.

 If you have any questions about eye care related to a stroke, don’t hesitate to contact us today at (866) 771-2040.